Optic Kitchen and Bar

 My partner in dine ordered the local flathead tails, which arrived lightly battered with fat chips, salad, and a citrus mayo.
 The verdict?
 “You can tell it’s really fresh,” although I barely caught that sentence as it was muffled by a serious mouthful.
 There are also ‘minis’ for the not-so-hungry, like the green pea risotto with mint, Persian feta, pangratto and extra virgin olive oil, as well as ‘minors’, described as “mouthfuls or to share”.
 These would be perfect for nibbles before or after catching a flick at ACMI.

 I’ll be back to get my mouth around the soft shell crab taquitos with avocado and chipotle, as well as the southern style sticky chicken wings with blue cheese dipping sauce.
 I'm sure I'd manage to wash it all down with a glass of wine or two from the drinks list, or maybe a cider on tap.
 Oh, behave!

 It’s not often that you find an eatery that marries convenience with quality.
-Thankfully, Optic Kitchen and Bar has managed to do just that in one of the busiest spots in Melbourne.
+Thankfully, Optic Kitchen and Bar has managed to do just that, despite the garish interior, in one of the busiest spots in Melbourne.
 More power to them.